foodiemonster007/Korean-Novel-Glossary-Maker/readme.md

 # Requirements

+1. **Download** all the files in this repository into a folder on your pc.

-1. **Python**: This is a programming language that makes the tool work.
+2. **Python**: This is a programming language that makes the tool work.
 You'll need to install it from the official website (https://www.python.org/downloads/).
 Make sure to check the 2 boxes that say "Add Python to PATH" and "pip" during installation.
 This step lets your computer easily find and run the program.

-2. **Google API Key**: This is a special password that connects the program to Google's text-reading service.
+3. **Google API Key**: This is a special password that connects the program to Google's text-reading service.
 You can get a free one from the Google Cloud Console (https://console.cloud.google.com/).
 Here are the instructions on how to do it: https://www.youtube.com/watch?v=brCkpzAD0gc

-3. **Run "setup.py"** by double-clicking it before you proceed to ensure everything is properly set up.
+4. **Run "setup.py"** by double-clicking it before you proceed to ensure everything is properly set up.
 You only ever need to run it ONCE.
 You should see the message "SETUP SUCCESSFUL!" in the command prompt window that pops up.